Clarifying the coronavirus terminology

 - Posted on: Mar 24 2020

 As I’ve been keeping up with the pandemic, I’ve found myself a little confused by the terms used by people and media outlets.
 If I’m confused, I’m guessing a lot of people are confused.
-In looking into it, listed below is some information that hopefully clarifies the picture a little bit.
+After looking into it, I’ve listed some information that hopefully clarifies the picture a little.

 Coronavirus is actually a family of viruses.
 The word ‘corona’ refers to ‘crown’.
 The members of this family of viruses have proteins on their surfaces that project outward.
 The scientists who named this family ‘coronavirus’ thought the projecting proteins looked a little bit like a crown.
 The image below is an artist’s rendering of a coronavirus.